Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Introduction

 The work in \cite{Mahboubi2014,Mahboubi2017} reduces the unmonitored area in the whole environment, rather than eliminating unobserved regions in-between FOVs, by maximizing the area of the covered region.
 Both works consider the agents with heterogeneous and fixed sensing regions.
 The uncovered areas are detected by utilizing a multiplicatively weighted Voronoi diagram having curved boundaries, where the weight of each sensor is equal to its sensing radius.
 The algorithms guarantee increased area coverage, but the elimination of unmonitored areas is not assured.
 The rejection of unmonitored regions is also considered in \cite{So-In19}, where the total moving distance of mobile sensors is minimized.
 Still, this work assumes the sensing radius of all agents is fixed and identical.
 These methods, which assume a fixed or same measurement range, might not be readily extendable to cooperative monitoring with a team of quadcopters, where the size of FOVs dynamically evolves according to the changes of the zoom level or altitude.
 The work \cite{Cortes2006} proposes a solution based on a nonsmooth gradient flow for a disk-covering problem, where each agent can control its sensing radius.
 Because a disk-covering problem corresponds to completely covering the entire environment with disks of minimum radius, the proposed control law eliminates unobserved areas.
 The resulting final deployment renders the radius of sensing fields of all agents identical.
 However, it is difficult to cover the entire environment with high-resolution images in case the whole mission space is large compared with FOVs of quadcopters, or the number of quadcopters is limited.
-In this case, rather than overextending FOVs for covering a whole area, preventing unmonitored areas around targeted regions under a team's surveillance could yield more detailed information for contributing to the monitoring purposes.
-Furthermore, if the environment has un-uniform importance, allowing each quadcopter to decide on its sensing radius could lead to better monitoring performance because a team can adjust the resolution of the image according to the importance of the area.
+For instance, the monitoring area of \cite{Shah20} reaches $2\,\textrm{km}^2$.
+In such cases, rather than overextending FOVs for covering a whole area, preventing unmonitored areas around targeted regions under a team's surveillance could yield more detailed information for contributing to the monitoring purposes.
+Furthermore, if the environment has non-uniform importance, allowing each quadcopter to decide on its sensing radius could lead to better monitoring performance because a team can adjust the resolution of the image according to the importance of the area.
+To achieve such a visual monitoring strategy, the team should maximize the objective function for visual monitoring quality, as in \cite{Schwager2011,Papatheodorou2017,Bousias19,Renzaglia20}.
+However, in case the reduction or elimination of unmonitored areas is already encoded as the objective of the team as in \cite{Mahboubi2014,Mahboubi2017,So-In19,Cortes2006}, the problem becomes a multi-objective optimization, with the associated challenges of balancing two different requirements.